12 docked over alleged cultism – The Sun Nigeria

 Romanus Okoye

-Twelve men have appeared before a Yaba Magistrate’s Court in Lagos, over alleged membership of secret cults and breach of peace.
+Twelve men yesterday appeared before a Yaba Magistrates’ Court in Lagos, over alleged membership of secret cults and breach of peace.

 They are facing a three-count charge of conspiracy, breach of peace and membership of an unlawful society.
 They, however, pleaded not guilty to the charges.